Adult

 Preferred

-If adequate source control is not feasible or delayed, or anaerobic organism isolated: ADD metronidazole 400mg po tds (or 500mg iv tds only if NBM)
+If adequate source control is not feasible or delayed, or anaerobic organism isolated or colorectal source of infection: ADD metronidazole 400mg po tds (or 500mg iv tds only if NBM)

 Alternative